Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Make Poo Bags Obvious and Available In Your Fields

 I will testify that where poo bags are not available, the amount of missed poos is higher.
 Fact.
-Investing in a poo bag dispenser, good quality compostable bags, and most importantly, making sure that they are always topped up, will have an instant impact on your dog field hygiene.
+Investing in poo bag dispensers, good quality bags, and most importantly, making sure that they are always topped up, will have an instant impact on your dog field hygiene.

 Have Multiple Poo Bins Available

-If your field is any bigger than an acre, you will benefit from having more than one bin.
-In our 2 acre field, we had 4 poo bins and one general waste bin.
+If your field is any bigger than an acre you will benefit from having more than one bin.
+On average (orientation dependent) in a 2 acre field, we recommend 4 poo bins and one general waste bin.
 This means more cleaning, more emptying and more expense.
 It also means more waste in the bins and less on the ground – something we consider to be worth the effort.

-We also highly recommend cleaning the touch surfaces daily and decant these smaller bins into your main waste wheelie bin, out of sight and out of smell range.
+We also highly recommend cleaning the touch surfaces daily and emptying these smaller bins into your main waste wheelie bin, out of sight and out of smell range.

 Dog Waste Bin Options